jason-mehmel/Obsidian-HUD-Dashboard/README.md

 (These instructions are also on pages in the vault)

+(**tip:** If you want a bit more screen space, hit ctrl-P, type 'hider' and hit enter for 'toggle the tab bar')

 Click the last daily note on the left hand side, and then the Daily note button on the top left: (graphic) This will generate a new habit completion list for the day.

 Hit ctrl-shift R: this will reset the vault and make sure the habit tracker table is up to date